basicjohn/pizza-parlor/README.md

 ## Specifications

 Describe: Pizza()
-Test: create a pizza with empty keys
+Test: create a pizza with empty keys and a key with the base price
 Code:
 const pizza1 = new Pizza();
 pizza1